ozten/id-specs/browserid/index.md

 * for the given Identity, e.g. `alice@example.com`, determine the domain portion of the identifier, e.g. `example.com`
 * look up the BrowserID configuration at `https://<DOMAIN>/.well-known/browserid`, e.g. in this case `https://example.com/.well-known/browserid`.
-  If this lookup fails, use the Fallback IdP.
+  If this look up fails, use the Fallback IdP.
 * parse the BrowserID configuration file as a JSON object.
 * if the configuration is a proper BrowserID Support document, then store the JSON object as `IDP(identity)` for the requested Identity, with `provisioning` and `authentication` resolved as URLs relative to `https://<domain>`
 * if the configuration is a proper BrowserID Delegated Support document, then proceed recursively with the configuration lookup process for the delegated domain, i.e. the value of the `authority` parameter.